Invariance principle and non-compact center foliations: Introduction

 \subsection{Strategy of the proof and organization of the paper}

-The idea of the proof is the following: Take some cu-square $R$ with u$\times$c-product structure, the u-invariance of $\mu^c_x$ is equivalent to have a product measure $\mu^u\times \mu^c$ with respect to the coordinates given by this product structure.
-We want to prove that for any partition $\cP$ by vertical strips (a partition on the u-direction c-saturated inside a cu-square) the measure of the strip is equal to the measure of the u-disintegration on each u-leaf, in other words $\mu^{cu}(P)$ is equal to the conditional measure $\mu^u_x(P)$ for every $P\in \cP$ and $x$ on the square $R$.
+Consider some cu-square $R$ with c$\times$u-product structure and the measure $\mu^{cu}_R$ on $R$ induced by the center-unstable disintegration of a measure $\mu$.
+The u-invariance of the family $\{\mu^c_x\}$ is equivalent for $\mu^{cu}_R$ to be a product measure $\mu^u\times \mu^c$ with respect to the product structure of $R$.
+We want to prove that for any partition $\cP$ of any cu-square $R$ by vertical strips (i.e. a partition on the u-direction c-saturated inside $R$), the measure $\mu_R^{cu}(P)$ of every strip $P\in \cP$ is equal to the measure of the u-disintegration $\mu^u_x(P)$ for every $P\in \cP$.

-To do this we calculate the difference between the entropy of $\cP$ and its entropy relative to the partition on unstable leaves, we call this difference the transverse entropy of $\cP$ and denote it by $\Gap(\cP)$ (see Section~\ref{s.trans.entropy}).
-By some Jensen inequality the transverse entropy is non-negative, moreover is zero if and only $\mu^{cu}(P)$ is equal to the conditional measure $\mu^u_x(P)$ for every $P\in \cP$ and $x$ in the cu-square $R$.
+This is done by comparing the entropy of $\cP$ and the entropy of the induced partitions on unstable leaves.
+We call this difference \emph{transverse entropy} of $\cP$, denoted by $\Gap(\cP)$ (see Section~\ref{s.trans.entropy}).
+By Jensen inequality, $\Gap(\cP)$ is non-negative; it vanishes exactly when $\mu^{cu}(P)=\mu^u_x(P)$ for every $P\in \cP$, $x\in R$.